Experiencing Elbow Pain? There May Be Many Reasons For It

 – Rest periods and days are just as important as the other aspects of training.
 Be mindful of taking breaks and giving your body time to rest and recover.

-– Cross-train and incorporate a variety of types of exercises and movements, because if you’re only focusing on one area, the others are not going to be as developed.
+– Cross-train and incorporate a variety of types of exercises and movements.
+If you’re only focusing on one area, the others are not going to be as developed.
 Learning new skills and giving them adequate time to develop is one of the best ways to avoid elbow pain and suffering an overuse injury.
+Don’t let these injuries turn into chronic pain.

 Two Common Types of Elbow Pain Overuse Injuries

-Even though it’s possible for physical therapists to see a broad spectrum of elbow injuries, there are some that are much more common than others.
+Even though it’s possible for orthopedic physical therapy professionals to see a broad spectrum of elbow injuries, there are some that are much more common than others.
 Two of these are golfer’s elbow and tennis elbow, which impact the elbow joint in very different ways.

 Tennis elbow is an overuse injury that involves pain on the outside of the elbow.
 Also called lateral epicondylitis, this condition is the result of inflammation of the outer tendons and muscles of the elbow.
 At times, you may hear your doctor and physical therapist describe this condition as “lateral epicondylalgia”, which acknowledges the wide array of potential pathophysiological mechanisms that can produce pain, and also explains why controlling inflammation using ice and rest usually doesn’t solve the issue by itself.